vatesfr/xen-orchestra/docs/plugins.md

 # Plugins

-Xen Orchestra plugins allow to extend features without rewriting the core of the application.
+Xen Orchestra plugins allow you to extend features without rewriting the core of the application.

-You can see your installed plugins in "Settings" then "Plugins" page:
+You can see your installed plugins in "Settings" then the "Plugins" page:

 ![](./assets/xo5pluginsmenu.png)

-Every plugin configuration should be done in the web interface:
+All plugin configuration should be done in the web interface:

 ![](./assets/xo5pluginspage.png)